Heat Safety & Air Quality

 During an extreme heat event, select facilities may be open as Cooling Centres for those wanting to drop-in and have a seat to cool off or access cleaner air:

-• When activated, Cooling Centre locations will be listed here.
+• When activated, specific Cooling Centre locations will be listed here.

 Libraries

 The Richmond Public Library's Brighouse, Ironwood, Steveston and Cambie branch are open to the public.
 Visit the Richmond Public Library website for current operating hours.
-The Richmond Cultural Centre lobby is also open during Brighouse library branch operating hours.
+The Richmond Cultural Centre lobby and Cultural Centre Annex are also available for access during operating hours.

 Art Gallery & Museum